Smart Export Guarantee (SEG): get paid for your surplus solar

 When your solar panels produce more electricity than your home is using at that moment, the surplus flows out to the national grid.
 Under SEG, a participating energy supplier pays you for each kilowatt-hour (kWh) of that exported electricity.

-The government does not set the SEG rate — it only requires suppliers to offer a tariff that is above zero.
-Rates vary considerably between suppliers, so it is worth comparing before you register.
+The government does not set the SEG rate.
+Ofgem only requires participating suppliers to offer a tariff that is above zero; the actual rate, contract length and terms are entirely supplier-set.
+Rates therefore vary considerably between suppliers, so it is worth comparing before you register.
+Every licensed supplier with 150,000 or more domestic customers must offer at least one SEG tariff; smaller suppliers can participate voluntarily.

 Payments are typically monthly or quarterly, based on meter readings or smart meter data.